Icenium/icenium-cli/docs/man_pages/project/testing/livesync.md

 <% } %>
 <% } %>
 <% if((isConsole && (isNativeScript || isCordova)) || isHtml) { %>
 `<Command>` is a related command that extends the livesync command.
-You can run the following related commands:
+You can run the following related commands.
 * `cloud` - Synchronizes the project with the cloud to enable LiveSync for remote devices (using the three finger tap and hold gesture).
 <% if(isCordova) { %>* `android` - Synchronizes the latest changes in your project to connected Android devices.
 * `ios` - Synchronizes the latest changes in your project to connected iOS devices.<% } %>